 PHTY 503.
 Applied Exercise Physiology.
 3 Hours.

-Semester course; 2 lecture and 2 laboratory hours.
+Semester course; 2.5 lecture and 1 laboratory hours.
 3 credits.
-Restricted to students in the professional Doctor of Physical Therapy program.
+Enrollment is restricted to students in the professional Doctor of Physical Therapy program.
 Integrates principles and practices of applied physiology, health promotion, wellness and adult fitness.
 Emphasizes the underlying physiology with assessing physical fitness and developing therapeutic exercise prescriptions which meet recommended guidelines for achieving and maintaining optimal physical fitness and health.

 PHTY 505.
 Applied Microscopic Anatomy for Physical Therapy.
 4 Hours.